What’s the Difference Between an Invoice and a Receipt?

 Paying tax correctly

-This means you know which payments are for allowable expenses, so that you can claim the right amount against your tax bill.
-If you’re VAT registered then your receipts and invoices will also show where VAT is paid and collected, so you can report this correctly.
-Nobody wants HMRC calling for a chat, so getting everything set out clearly can seriously help.
+This means you know which payments are for allowable expenses, so you can claim the right amount against your tax bill.
+If you’re VAT registered then your receipts and invoices will also show where VAT is paid and collected, so you can report this correctly and either pay what you owe, or reclaim it.

 Invoices and receipts: The main differences.